 Why would someone want to establish this kind of trust?

-The reasons are relatively simple.
+The reasons for a CRT are relatively simple.
 Usually, the creator of the trust (the donor) would like to create a stream of income for themselves and/or other people.
-They also like the idea that whatever is not distributed to those individuals will be used to support charity.
+They also like the idea that whatever is not distributed to those individuals will ultimately be used to support charity.
 They feel good knowing they’ve provided income to family or friends as well as created a significant charitable gift for the future.